“We love our church buildings, significant spaces,

 During Fr.
 Rabb’s tenure, St. Anne’s saw an expansion of the staff, with the hiring of a parish nurse, a counselor, and an urban missioner, The Rev. Bernard Rosser.
 Part of Fr.
 Rosser’s ministry was to be St. Anne’s liaison to the Northwest Perry Home Cluster, a community of churches and local civic groups with the mission of “doing what needs doing” in the area located northwest of St. Anne’s.
 The Cluster provided volunteers for Habitat for Humanity builds and school supplies for the children; it supported, among other things, a small neighborhood food bank, tutoring programs for the unemployed, and a huge Christmas food distribution.

 Fr.
 Rabb left in 1998 and was replaced in 2000 by the Rev. Eddie Ard.
-The 21st century saw the completion of the stained glass windows, a project begun by Peggy Swayze in 1975 [provide a link to a dedicated Stained Glass Windows page].
+The 21st century saw the completion of the stained glass windows, a project begun by Peggy Swayze in 1975.
 It also saw, thanks to the good work of Pat Royalty, the revitalization of St. Anne’s Episcopal Church Women chapter.
 St. Anne’s ECW gives women of all ages an opportunity to be together and share their stories, grow spiritually, and support each other in service and mission work.

 In 2005 in the wake of the devastation left by Hurricane Katrina, St. Anne’s contributed to the national effort to comfort and rebuild, by furnishing apartments and support to 20 families.